How do I apply to universities in Ontario?

 For example:

-• Guelph University strongly recommends applicants to submit a Student Profile Form that asks you why you’re applying, your extracurriculars, your academic strengths, etc.
+• Guelph University strongly recommends applicants submit a Student Profile Form that asks you why you’re applying, your extracurriculars, your academic strengths, etc.

 What happens after I apply?